kinoubenkyou/code-bebop/content/2018-10-10-the_classy_and_the_static_in_python.md

 # homo sapiens
 ```

-If instances method are referenced from their class, an unbound method is returned instead.
+If instances method can be accessed from their class, an unbound method is returned instead.

 ```python
 print(Human.instance_m)